Friday, June 21, 2024

 did not exist when the locks were still being used.

 We decided to stay in Dammarie for another night, not because there's so much to do, but because the weather forecast for today was so lousy that we thought we might as well stay in a lovely location at no cost.
 There's a chateau in the near vicinity (about 45 minutes away by bike) that requires a fair-weather day for our visit, but it can be reached by other towns further along the canal.
 We calculated that we had just enough time between rain cells to cycle to the next town, Rogny-les-Sept-Ecluses (Rogny the Seven Locks), with two things in mind: look at the mooring and look at the seven-lock staircase that was part of the original canal.
-The mooring will work fine, the staircase lock was amazing.
+The mooring will work fine, and the staircase lock was amazing.

 Now this is what the 4-lock staircase that we saw on Thursday could have looked more like